Dattax/release-notes/README.md

 * White information bar includes new metrics data including license information
 * A blog link has been added to the top bar.

+## September 19, 2019: SEO improvements
+We've been improving the SEO experience with changes to the content and UI
+ *	Added a new CLI version
+ *	GoCenter search description update for SEO
+ *	Scoring tab updates

 ## 2019 September 10: Checksum database support in GoCenter
 In this release, we started supporting the checksum database by proxying sum.golang.org.
 So if you upgraded Go to 1.13 and have the proxy already set to https://gocenter.io, then the sumdb requests from the Go client will also be served by gocenter.io.
 As part of this release, we also:
  *	modified package.json
  *	Metrics tab update
  *	Added get module names API

+ ## 2019 September 3: Beginning to build a Go Modules Score
+ On this release, we started working on the back-end needed for Go Module scores.
+Updates include:
+ * We also made updates to the metrics panel
+ * Create job to compute modules score factors and scores
+ * Fixed Jenkins files and graceful shutdown

+## 2019 August 27: Discovery process updates
+In this release, we fixed a few issues regarding the discovery request process.
+Both discovery and getModules API will validate if module name is declared in the go.mod file of a tag – if it is compatible with the project being checked.
+If they are not compatible, the tag will be ignored.
+Other improvements on this release include:
+ *	do a lookup on Artifactory sumdb virtual repo during metadata update.
+ *	Check git url before trying to fetch tags
+ *	Fix github link for pseudo versions

 ## 2019 July 23: Released GoCenter module page
 In this release, GoCenter has: